Lora's Latest Post

 The test-and-learn model would allow business leaders and technologists to learn together, but it will require us to rewire the brains and bonus incentives of the sales teams that circle the market, shifting from company to company every year.
 It will also require us to do a Mea Culpa and admit that what was conceived in the period when I carted around a round slide rule is not a good fit for most organizations.
 Tough change management.

-The technologists should take the lead, but few are capable.
+The technologists should take the lead, but few are capable of doing so.
 Business leaders should improve their capabilities to drive innovation and partner, but most are chasing shiny objects — talking innovation but unable to understand how to close the gaps.
-So, the retreads try to lead the dance with little progress.
+So, the retreads try to lead the dance, but make little progress.

 How To Break the Cycle